kissofjudase23/Doc-DSA/coding_interview.md

               right = 2**d - 1
               for _ in range(d):
                   mid = (left + right) // 2
+                  # mid is inclued in the left part
                   if node_idx <= mid:
                       target = target.left
                       right = mid - 1